nathanmorello/nathanmorello-cs/content/posts/drawing-workflow.md

 **ChatGPT tends to standardize — maybe even homogenize — any originality, blending it into an average, “dataset-approved” idea of beauty.**

 Of course, it’s not always a bad thing.
 I do like some of AI’s variations of my self-portrait that I used for an illustration on troubleshooting.
-And eventually one of them became my GitHub profile picture.
+And eventually one of them became my GitHub profile picture for a while.
 But I also think that the more original basis there is, the better: and I would argue that doesn't matter how original, it gets lost pretty quick, after a few re-elaborations.

 {{< figure src="/images/troubleshoot.png" width="800" alt="too much" >}}